We find ourselves in the midst of the fastest three hours in media.

 You know, I mean, some of that stuff's not funny.

-So I mean that when you get to Kennedy, I mean you can look at a lot of things Ted Kennedy says and does are funny, but this this stuff they did to Alito, a lot of it was just pure uh mean spirited extremism and hateful.
+I mean, when you get to Kennedy, I mean, you can look at a lot of things Ted Kennedy says and does are funny.

-Well, I think when you talked about the fact um I'm a big watcher of the panel on Fox, and uh I I didn't realize it at the time, but when you talked about how they were so distanced from what they did to this lady.
+Well, I think when you talked about the fact, I'm a big watcher of the panel on Fox, and I didn't realize it at the time, but when you talked about how they were so distanced from what they did to this lady, I mean, how could you sit there and listen to your husband berated like that, you know, when he's a good man?

-It but I think it's in a way I think it's good for the American people, because I think most people are aware of it and they sit there and all the Democrats are destroying themselves.
+But I think it's in a way, I think it's good for the American people because I think most people are aware of it and they sit there and all the Democrats are destroying themselves because decent people don't act like this.

 Exactly right.

-But one thing now there are a lot, it's not a majority, but there are a lot of hateful Democrats that think Ted Kennedy is God's gift to this country, Joe Biden ditto, Chuck Schumer, and they are angry that all the Democrats weren't as mean as Kennedy.
+But one thing now, there are a lot, it's not a majority, but there are a lot of hateful Democrats that think Ted Kennedy is God's gift to this country, Joe Biden, Ditto, Chuck Schumer, and they are angry that all the Democrats weren't as mean as Kennedy.

 And there are a lot of them out there.

-Thanks, thanks, uh Sue very much for the call.
+President Bush in Louisville, thanks Sue very much for the call.

-President Bush said that he's doing everything within the Constitution to protect the American people from another terrorist attack.
+Louisville, Kentucky yesterday, President Bush said that he's doing everything within the Constitution to protect the American people from another terrorist attack, but he added congressional hearings into a top-secret spy program will be good for democracy.

-Seventy-five-minute campaign-style town hall meeting.
+75-minute campaign-style town hall meeting.

 He reasserted his right to do it.

-The Liberals want him to cower.
+The liberals want him to cower.

-They want him to get frightened because they're coming after him with all of these accusations, and he's just thumbing his nose and say, Oh, you think I'm doing this?
+They want him to get frightened because they're coming after him with all of these accusations.

-Well, yes, I'm gonna keep doing it.
+Well, guess I'm going to keep doing it.

 Who's next?